nirmitleo/count-dom/README.md

-# vanilla-social-media-chrome-extension
+# vanilla-dom-counter
-A simple chrome extension which connects to popular social media accounts like quora, linkedin, facebook etc
+A simple chrome extension which returns the count of DOM elements on a page.